- September 01, 2021

 Estimated Book Costs: CAD $800

-We are no longer accepting applications for both domestic and international learners for the Spring 2021 intake.
+We are no longer accepting applications for the September 2021 intake.

 A full course load is 5 courses per term.
 Students may elect to take fewer courses each term; however, it will take longer to complete the program.